DEI The Business of IT Blog

 • National Pediatric Cancer Center Foundation is a nonprofit organization dedicated to research and clinical trials to find less toxic, more effective treatments for childhood cancer; reduce the side effects of current treatments; improve survival rates, and ultimately eliminate childhood cancer.

 While Health Literacy Month spans October, November keeps the momentum going with Movember, the annual global initiative that raises awareness of men’s health issues by encouraging men to grow out their facial hair or be physically active.
 Movember is the month’s namesake charity organization, driven by its mantra, “Whatever you grow, however you mo, will save a bro,” and dedicated to providing services and support for mental health, suicide prevention, prostate cancer, and testicular cancer.
-In its 19 years, the organization has funded over 1,250 projects with 20 partners in 20 countries.
+In its 21 years, the organization has funded more than 1,320 projects with 20 partners in 20 countries.

 The more we know about our health—and empower ourselves to take care of it—the more we heal and grow so we can participate fully in our families, our work, and our communities.
 By fostering an environment that’s beneficial for the whole employee experience, and the whole employee, everybody wins.